 These are my new & improved peanut butter cupcakes.
-Adapted from my original recipe for peanut butter cupcakes with dark chocolate frosting, I use oil, brown sugar, sour cream, and extra milk to guarantee each cupcake is soft and moist.
+I use oil, brown sugar, sour cream, and extra milk to guarantee each cupcake is soft and moist.
 Very finely chopped peanuts add flavor.
 They’re tender, flavorful, and EASY, making this updated recipe the indisputable peanut butter cupcake champion!

 Recipe disappointment solved.

-I published a peanut butter cupcake recipe in 2013, a dessert I found both delicious and easy at the time.
-They’re still delicious and easy, but they’re far from perfect.
-The cupcakes are dense and dry out quickly.
-Many readers have commented with the same disappointing results.
+Back in 2013, I published a different peanut butter cupcake recipe, a dessert I found easy at the time.
+They were far from perfect.
+The cupcakes were dense and dried out quickly.
+Many readers had commented with the same disappointing results.
 I knew I could do better.
-The cupcakes (and you!) deserve it. 🙂
+The cupcakes (and you!) deserve it. ๐

 And after a few cupcake experiments with many taste testers, I produced flavorful and soft peanut butter cupcakes.
 These laugh in the face of the old recipe and they’re even more wildly delicious than they look.
 So moist!!